 Midterm exams.
-25% of your final grade will come the midterm exam.
-This will cover Modules 1-6.
-The midterm is online asynchronous, and will be available for the entire day.
+25% of your final grade will come the midterm exams.
+Midterm 1 covers Modules 1-3 and Midterm 2 covers Modules 4-7.
+The midterms are online asynchronous, and will be available for the entire day.

 Final exam.
 50% of your final grade will come from the final exam.
 The final exam will be given as scheduled by the Office of the Faculty Registrar.
-The final exam will be comprehensive, but will be heavily weighted towards the last half of the course.
-Roughly 75% of the points will be from the last half of the course with 25% from the first half.
+The final exam will be comprehensive, but will be weighted towards Modules 8-12.
+Roughly 50% of the points will be from the Modules 8-12.
 The final is in-person synchronous.